andrewnguonly/ChatAbstractions/README.md

 )
 ```

-# ChatLoadBalance
+## ChatLoadBalance
-`ChatLoadBalance` is a subclass of [LangChain's `BaseChatModel`](https://github.com/langchain-ai/langchain/blob/v0.0.350/libs/core/langchain_core/language_models/chat_models.py).
 The implementation of `ChatLoadBalance` demonstrates the ability to select a method of load balancing (random, round robin, least rate limited) between LLM models.
 In the event of rate limting or peak usage times, this functionality may be desirable.

 ```python
 # initialize chat models